usaid-cs/yesterday-i-learned/random.md

+1. [HTTP has 30+ registered method names](https://www.iana.org/assignments/http-methods/http-methods.xhtml), most of which being WebDAV exclusives.
+When I say "WebDAV exclusive", it means [the `REPORT` method](https://evertpot.com/dropbox-post-api/) is [an extension of WebDAV RFC2518, and therefore an extension of HTTP 1.1 RFC2616, but not actually part of HTTP 1.1](https://tools.ietf.org/html/rfc3253#section-1.1).
+1. Mr Rohit says: "there's a reason [etl](https://en.wikipedia.org/wiki/Extract,_transform,_load) jobs are run on [dwh](https://en.wikipedia.org/wiki/Data_warehouse)", with the "dwh" being a place where you keep cleaned data that you want to analyse.
+1. [Coding Horror](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) ("the best kind of comments are the ones you don't need"), [Clean Code](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) (page 54, "The proper use of comments is to compensate for our failure to express ourself in code.
+Note that I used the word *failure*.
+I meant it.
+Comments are always failures."), [The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf) (page 249, "The code already shows how it is done, so commenting on this is redundant—and is a violation of the *DRY* principle."), all believe in not needing comments only when absolutely necessary to explain *why* you wrote something some way, *and* when you have no better way to write a piece of code.
+1. An expression that is assigned is called a statement (i.e. a complete line).
+Some expressions can be used as statements.
+In short, [expressions can be reduced to some kind of value](https://stackoverflow.com/a/4728147/1558430).
+1. [AI effect](https://en.wikipedia.org/wiki/AI_effect): if we understand it, then it's not real AI.
+1. "A function should have a docstring, unless it meets all of the following criteria: not externally visible, very short, obvious." - [Leaked CIA coding standard](https://wikileaks.org/ciav7p1/cms/page_26607631.html)
+1. To keep the house cool during summer, [keep the windows closed during the day](https://www.timescolonist.com/opinion/to-stay-cool-leave-house-windows-closed-or-open-1.2179996), whether or not you have air conditioning.
+1. 卧槽 is just 我操.
+1. The millenium started on 2001-01-01, not 2000-01-01.
 1. The pope's official stance on evolution and the big bang is: [he actually believes it](https://www.smithsonianmag.com/smart-news/pope-would-you-accept-evolution-and-big-bang-180953166/).
 1. You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): *"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
 It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"* Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): *"The pope’s statement is significant.
 We are the direct descendents from the Big Bang that created the universe.
 Evolution came from creation."*
 1. [Turning software into hardware](http://yosefk.com/blog/its-done-in-hardware-so-its-cheap.html) is worthwhile only if the hardware either helps you speed up a costly function, or if it helps you parallelise the function by simply throwing more resources at it.